Macmachi/meteocheck/README.md

 * Improved presentation for information with /weather and forecast commands, such as monthly or yearly reports.
 * Add command to view a report on all recorded data and also for sunshine?
 * [Nice to have] Add a custom command to view a report between two dates, and if no data is available, display "No data available for the selected period"

+## 🪱 Bug
+* [FutureWarning] Setting an item of incompatible dtype is deprecated and will raise in a future error of pandas.
+Value '['2024-07-07T22:00:00Z']' has dtype incompatible with datetime64[ns, UTC], please explicitly cast to a compatible dtype first